rysealyu/rysealyu/README.md

 🎓 Studying Computer Science at the University of Texas at Arlington

-🐍📘 Currently learning JavaScript, CSS, HTML, and Python
+🐍📘 Currently learning Git, JavaScript, CSS, HTML, and Python

 🎨💡 Interested in video game development, computer graphics, rendering, and shader development